 Mission of Wholeness

-Jesus’s disciples are invited into and caught up in Jesus’s mission to declare and demonstrate the Kingdom of God.
+Jesus’s disciples are invited into and caught up in Jesus’s mission to my review here declare and demonstrate the Kingdom of God.
 In this mission, Jesus calls his disciples to replicate themselves the way Jesus did.
 Jesus formed disciples by sharing his life with them in a community that comprised a spiritual family.
 Jesus formed disciples by sharing meals with them and sharing the word of God with them.
 Jesus’s disciple will carry this ministry throughout the world until he returns to call an end to the Present Age and usher in the Age to Come.

 The most fundamental way Jesus’s disciples fulfill this calling to make Jesus-disciples is by planting churches.
 The Church is the global and historic assembly of all those who are Jesus’s disciples.
 At the local level, it is the gathering together of disciples in community to form a diverse family.
 Diversity is at the heart of the Church because the reconciling love of God that destroys every barrier that separated humanity from God also destroys every barrier that divides humanity from each other.
 Jews and Gentiles are united in one spiritual family that shares the Spirit of God.
 This spiritual family continues the mission of Jesus as his ambassadors, and his body on earth.

 As the church grows numerically and extends geographically, the Kingdom of God expands as well.
 God’s reign of love grows in influence in the Present Age as more and more people are added to Jesus’s spiritual family.
 Today, Jesus’s spiritual family embodies the wholeness and peace that will one day cover the whole earth in the Age to Come.
 By seeking the welfare of and sharing in the destiny of our neighbors wherever we live, we invite them to experience that future wholeness now and to join Jesus’s spiritual family.